Skip to main content

 Multiple choice

-(Contextualization) Which of the following best explains the broader historical context that helps us understand why Lewis Hine took the photograph in Source 2?
+(Contextualization) Which of the following best explains the broader historical reasoning that helps us understand why Lewis Hine took the photograph in Source 2?

 Question 4